csl2025/csl2025.github.io/index.md

 ![My Image](/assets/images/cwi.jpg)
 {: refdef}

-#### Registration
+##### Anti-harassment policy

-Registration will open on November 14.
+We follow the [ACM guidance](https://www.acm.org/about-acm/policy-against-harassment) in our policy against harassment and unacceptable behaviour.
+If you witness or experience any such behaviour, please report it to the organisers.

-#### Hotels
+##### Accommodation

-It appears that CSL 2025 authors are receiving an email from `reservation@g-travelexperts.com` regarding traveling to Amsterdam for this conference.
+⚠️ It appears that CSL 2025 authors are receiving an email from `reservation@g-travelexperts.com` regarding traveling to Amsterdam for this conference.
 Please beware that this is spam, there is no arrangement at all with this organisation.

 Hotel rooms in Amsterdam unfortunately are scarce, due to the CISCO Live 2025 event, that takes place in Amsterdam in the same week as CSL 2025.